smaybius/Coqui-TTS-GUI-solution/README.md

 # Coqui TTS GUI solution
 Graphical user interface by AceOfSpadesProduc100 for using released TTS and vocoder models in the form of a text editor, made using Tkinter.
-This is an addon for TTS 0.0.10, as it should hopefully already be part of the version after it.
+This is an addon for TTS 0.0.10, as it should hopefully already be part of a version after it.
 ![Preview](./Screenshot_2021-03-22_173624.png)

 ## How to use